Codecademy/docs/content/go/concepts/operators/operators.md

 ## Arithmetic Operators

-Arithmetic operatiors take one or two numeric expressions and return a numeric result.
+Arithmetic operators take one or two numeric expressions and return a numeric result.

 - `+` Takes two expressions, `(A + B)`, and returns the sum of the two expressions.
 - `-` Takes two expressions, `(A - B)`, and returns the difference of the two expressions, the first expression minus the second.
 - `*` Takes two expressions, `(A * B)`, and returns the product of the two expressions.
-- `/` Takes two expressions, `(A / B)`, and returns the first expression devided by the second.
+- `/` Takes two expressions, `(A / B)`, and returns the first expression divided by the second.
-- `%` Takes two expressions, `(A % B)`, and returns the modulus, the remander after the integer division of the first expression by the second.
+- `%` Takes two expressions, `(A % B)`, and returns the modulus, the remainder after the integer division of the first expression by the second.
 - `++` Takes one expression, `(A++)`, and returns the expression incremented by one.
 - `--` Takes one expression, `(B--)`, and returns the expression decremented by one.